Nicolas Anelka: Chelsea

 In the 2008 Champions League final, Anelka delivered Chelsea's seventh penalty which was saved by Edwin van der Sar, resulting in Manchester United winning the competition.
 Anelka later blamed manager Avram Grant for his penalty miss, claiming Grant brought him on to play as a late substitute without a proper warm up beforehand and also too late in the game to acclimatize himself in it.

-On 3 August 2008, Anelka scored four goals in a 5–0 friendly win against Milan.

 With Didier Drogba injured at the beginning of the 2008–09 season, Anelka made a very impressive start to the campaign.
 His goalscoring spree won him the Golden Boot Award on 14 November 2008 for being the first player that season to score ten Premier League goals.
 Anelka scored his first competitive hat-trick for Chelsea against Sunderland, in a 5–0 home win on 1 November 2008, and followed this up with two braces against Blackburn Rovers, then West Bromwich Albion.
 He established himself as an important member of the squad and maintained his place in the team despite the return to fitness of Drogba.
 After the arrival of Guus Hiddink, Anelka was more often played on the wing.
 Furthermore, he was ranked among the top goalscorers in the league for the season.
 He scored another hat-trick against Watford in the FA Cup to earn Chelsea a 3–1 victory at Vicarage Road.
 On 10 May, he scored one goal and set up another in a 4–1 away win against former club Arsenal.
 Anelka did not celebrate the goal which he scored in the game, as he disclosed "he still loved Arsenal".
 A goal in Chelsea's final Premier League game of the season at Sunderland put him as top goal scorer for the season in the Premier League, earning him the Golden Boot with 19 goals.